ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 #### Demo

 In the editor below, notice how the ordering is continued in the second list.
-You can go to the first item of the last list and use the ordered list dropdown input field to set the start index to achieve continuous numbering of spaceships.
+You can go to the first item of the last list and use the ordered list {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} dropdown input field to set the start index to achieve continuous numbering of spaceships.

 {@snippet features/lists-index}